 This is a great time to wipe the slate clean and prioritise all the things you have been meaning to do but have been too busy for

-A final word on the perimenopause
+A final word on perimenopause symptoms

 “Although we’ve talked a lot about symptoms today,” says Dr Bella, “the one thing I want to stress is that perimenopause isn’t all doom and gloom.
 “Because our health suddenly comes into focus, perimenopause can be a stage in life where women take control of their health and prioritise themselves for the first time in decades.